Qrashi/minecraft-plugin-downloader/data/data_info.md

 N       ]
 N   }
     path: Path to server ROOT directory
+    version: {
+        type: Either "version" or "file"
+        value:
-    version: Version as a string
+             If version: The version as a string
-    software: {
+             If file: {
-        name: { # Name = name of dependency
-            copy_path: path to copy to WITHOUT /! (e.g "paper.jar")
+                  file: path to file
-            enabled: boolean
-        }
-    }
-    hardware: {
-        port: port number
-        screen: The screen to connect to, automatically generated.
-        ram: The RAM specified in the start.sh file
-        start: The start script filename WITHOUT /! (e.g: "start.sh")
-        java: Java version (NEWEST or 8)
+                  access: How to navigate to the version string (like in URLAccessField) }
+        Hardware won't be used by the script itself, so you can add custom tags like port
+        java
+        or whatever you like into it to use with other software.
     }
 }
 ```